 \subsection{Function Discovery}

 Function discovery, which aims to identify the underlying equations from observational data of variables, has been significantly influenced by the advancement of AI-driven symbolic regression (SR) \cite{udrescu2020aifeynmanphysicsinspiredmethod,kamienny2022endtoendsymbolicregressiontransformers}.
-LLM-SR \cite{shojaee2025llmsrscientificequationdiscovery} enhanced function discovery by leveraging the prior domain knowledge of LLMs and incorporating feedback from clustered memory storage, while DrSR \cite{wang2025drsr} proposed a dual reasoning framework that utilizes both data and experience for scientific equation discovery.
+To enhance this process, LLM-SR \cite{shojaee2025llmsrscientificequationdiscovery} leveraged the prior domain knowledge of LLMs and incorporated feedback from clustered memory storage, while DrSR \cite{wang2025drsr} proposed a dual reasoning framework that utilizes both data and experience for scientific equation discovery.
 To systematically assess these capabilities, LLM-SRBench \cite{shojaee2025llmsrbenchnewbenchmarkscientific} introduced a benchmark for evaluating LLMs as function discovery agents, which incorporates function transformations to mitigate data contamination.
-Furthermore, other studies have explored the capabilities of LLMs in discovering complex models within specific domains, such as Physics \cite{koblischke2025gravitybenchv1benchmarkgravitationalphysics} and Statistics \cite{li2024automatedstatisticalmodeldiscovery}, and automated neural scaling law discovery \cite{wei2025evosld}.
+Furthermore, other studies have explored the capabilities of LLMs in discovering complex models within specific domains, such as Physics \cite{koblischke2025gravitybenchv1benchmarkgravitationalphysics}, Statistics \cite{li2024automatedstatisticalmodeldiscovery}, and automated neural scaling law discovery \cite{wei2025evosld}.